Kaleth Morales

-Kaleth Miguel Morales Troya (9 June 1984 – 24 August 2005) was a Colombian vallenato singer and songwriter, best known as the leader of the "Nueva Ola" ("New Wave") movement in Vallenato, having released singles such as Vivo en el Limbo.
+Kaleth Miguel Morales Troya (9 June 1983 – 24 August 2005) was a Colombian vallenato singer and songwriter, best known as the leader of the "Nueva Ola" ("New Wave") movement in Vallenato, having released singles such as Vivo en el Limbo.

-Biography
+Life and career

-Kaleth Miguel Morales Troya was born in Valledupar, Cesar, Colombia to singers Miguel Morales and Nevis Troya.
+Morales was born in Valledupar, Cesar, Colombia to singers Miguel Morales and Nevis Troya.
 He was one of three brothers and two sisters.
 When Morales was thirteen years old, he made his first musical composition, a song called Solo he Quedado ("Alone I'm Left").
 Although it was never recorded, it was the song that drove him into music, and soon afterwards his father gave him a guitar to aid his creativity.

 During his teenage years, Kaleth wrote a number of successful singles that were covered by different groups.
 His song "Novios Cruzados" ("Crossed Lovers") was covered by Los Diablitos, "No Aguanta" ("It Doesn't Hold"), "No Seré Tu Payaso" ("I Won't Be Your Clown") by Los Gigantes, and "Mi Reina Consentida" ("My Spoiled Queen") by his father, among others.

 In 2003 he released his first single, "Voy a Atraparte" ("I'm Gonna Catch You") with the accordionist Manuel Julián.
 The single proved to be an instant hit because of its fresh, playful take on traditional vallenato music.
 His most famous song, "Vivo En El Limbo" ("I Live the Limbo"), started as a simple tune he performed at parties, but quickly became popular when it received an official release in 2004, the same year he prepared his first album for Sony BMG Music Entertainment.
 The album, "La Hora de la Verdad" ("The Hour of Truth"), was released in 2005.
 The album's singles, "Vivo En El Limbo" and "La Hora de la Verdad", were sold around Ecuador and Venezuela, where they are still popular today.